adamdrake210/open-ai-beauty/packages/backend/README.md

 For deploying on Heroku please use this command from the root level of the project:

-`git subtree push --prefix backend heroku main`
+`git subtree push --prefix packages/backend heroku main`